-Two new dog breeds can now strut their stuff at a new roster of dog competitions, thanks to the American Kennel Club.
+Two new dog breeds will strut their stuff next month at the king-of-all-dog competitions, the Westminster Dog Show.

-The Nederlandse Kooikerhondje and Grand Basset Griffon Vendéen joined the ranks of 190 other fully recognized breeds, the AKC announced Jan.
-10. The Kooikerhondje has been added to the sporting breed group while the Grand Basset Griffon Vendéen joined the hound groups.
+The Nederlandse Kooikerhondje and Grand Basset Griffon Vendéen will join the ranks of about 3,200 other dogs, reports The Associated Press.
+The Kooikerhondje has been added to the sporting breed group while the Grand Basset Griffon Vendéen has joined the hound groups.

 Nederlandse Kooikerhondje: Perky and adaptable

 Sound it out: Netherlands-e Coy-ker-hond-tsje.
 Not too hard, right?
 Well, if you're still tripping over it, you can call these agile little dogs Kooikers (koy-kers) instead.